Woad greeting cards

 Growing Woad

-1. Sowing woad seeds
+Growing woad from seeds

-3. Harvesting woad leaves for pigment extraction
+Harvesting woad leaves for pigment extraction

-Sowing Woad Seeds
+Growing Woad from Seeds

 Planting woad seeds

-Planting out Seedlings
+Planting Woad Seedlings

 Woad seedlings

 The seedlings are transplanted a foot apart when they are large enough to handle.
-Woad likes an alkaline soil, so apply lime to the soil about a week before transplanting.
+Woad plants like an alkaline soil, so apply lime to the soil about a week before transplanting.
 For dark colours woad needs plenty of nitrogen, which it can get from fertilisers such as dried blood & bone meal or hoof & horn meal.

 Back to Top